isomerpages/moe-queenstownpri/_about-us/School Song.md

 ---
 ### **School Song**

+**school song audio**

-Queenstown Primary, onward to success, together, let’s all do our best.<br>
+Queenstown Primary, onward to success, together, let’s all do our best.

 With passion and fervour and perseverance too,
-we learn and play in harmony our school is shining through.<br>
+we learn and play in harmony our school is shining through.

-Queenstown Primary, onward to success, together, let’s all do our best. <br>
+Queenstown Primary, onward to success, together, let’s all do our best.

 We’re proud to serve our country, it’s where we all belong.
-With one voice in unity, the world will hear our song…<br>
+With one voice in unity, the world will hear our song…

 Queenstown Primary, onward to success, together, let’s all do our best.